Ralph Borsodi

-Ralph Borsodi (December, 1888 – October 27, 1977) was an American agrarian theorist and practical experimenter interested in ways of living useful to the modern family desiring greater self-reliance (especially so during the Great Depression).
+Ralph Borsodi (December 1888 – October 27, 1977) was an American agrarian theorist and practical experimenter interested in ways of living useful to the modern family desiring greater self-reliance (especially so during the Great Depression).
 Much of his theory related to living in rural surroundings on a modern homestead and was rooted in his Georgist beliefs.

 Life and work

 He spent the early years of his life in Manhattan.
-His father William was a publisher who had connections in the advertising field, and Ralph worked in this business as a boy.
+His father, William, was a publisher with connections in advertising, and Ralph worked in this business as a boy.
 By the age of 22, Borsodi was personally testing the idea of moving "back to the land."
 He had fully embraced the concept of simple living by 1920.
 Borsodi was influenced by the reformer Bolton Hall (1854–1938), a friend of his father's; Hall introduced Borsodi to the ideas of the economist Henry George.
 Borsodi was also influenced by Thomas Jefferson, Arthur Schopenhauer, Friedrich Nietzsche, Josiah Warren, Lysander Spooner, Benjamin Tucker, and Laurance Labadie.

-Borsodi is chiefly known for his practical experiments in self-sufficient living during the 1920s and 1930s, and for the books he wrote about these experiments.
+Borsodi is chiefly known for his practical experiments in self-sufficient living during the 1920s and 1930s and for the books he wrote about these experiments.
 The Distribution Age (1927), This Ugly Civilization (1929), and Flight from the City (1933) are his best known works.
 He established a School of Living in Rockland County, New York, during the winter of 1934–1935.
-Before long about 20 families began attending regularly from New York City, spending the weekends at the school.
-Some commentators claim Borsodi’s books inspired "hundreds of thousands of people" to follow his example during the Great Depression.
+Before long, about 20 families began attending regularly from New York City, spending the weekends at the school.
+Some commentators claim Borsodi's books inspired "hundreds of thousands of people" to follow his example during the Great Depression.

 Borsodi launched a community land trust in 1935 as a practical test of his ideas.
 He set up the non-profit Independence Foundation, Inc., with Chauncey Stillman and others, which acquired a tract of about 40 acres of land on Bayard Lane near Suffern, New York.
 The homes were owned individually, but the land cooperatively.
-A different group interested in forming a similar community land trust at Stillwater in Ossining, New York, then contacted Borsodi.
+A group interested in forming a similar community land trust at Stillwater in Ossining, New York, contacted Borsodi.
 The Stillwater project was unfortunately abandoned by the Independence Foundation in the early stages as unreasonably large, although it did develop along lines similar to Bayard Lane.